DBska/server/README.md

 $ ./server *port_number*

 *port_number* should be any integer number above 3000.
-Attention should be used for reserved port numbers.
+Attention should be given for any reserved port numbers.

 $ ./client *host_name* *port_number*